davidzoufaly/finance-mgn/2DO.md

 ## In progress

-- ( ) Tabulka 2025 -> po přidání nového Q v Progress -> check jestli jsou správně data -> pokud ne upravit makro
 - ( ) move configs to /configs

 ## Bugs

+- ( ) incomes air/prod v jednom sloupci

 ## Must have